seattlehomebrew/seattlehomebrew.github.io/_posts/2017-05-28-vive-la-peche-saison.md

   </tr>
 </table>

-_**Note:** Unfortunately, I lost the original version of this post so I don&#8217;t have any tasting notes.
+_**Note:** Unfortunately, I lost the original version of this post so I don't have any tasting notes.
 I think it turned out fine, but could use improvement._